aperofsky/H3N2_Antigenic_Epi/README.md

 ## Dependencies

-This project uses `renv` to store its package dependencies.
-Use the following code snippet to install the specific versions of the R packages used in this study:
+This project uses [`renv`](https://rstudio.github.io/renv/articles/renv.html) to store its package dependencies.
+After cloning the repository, use the following code snippet to install the specific versions of R packages used in this study:
 ```
 install.packages("renv") # if renv is not already installed
 renv::restore() #install the specific package versions recorded in the lockfile (renv.lock)
 ```

+At the time of publication for the "Version of Record" of the _eLife_ article (September 2024), the most recent release of R is 4.4.
+However, when writing and revising the article, we wrote the R code and generated the `renv` lockfile using version 4.3.1.
+If you have a more recent release than version 4.3 installed, I recommend using [`rig`](https://github.com/r-lib/rig) to switch from 4.4 to 4.3 within the R project so that the code doesn't break. `rig` streamlines the installation and configuration of mulitple versions of R and works on macOS, Windows and Linux.
+I have not tested if the code runs without errors using R version 4.4.

 ## Analyses are split into 6 folders: